unlibra/tkinter-unblur/README.md

 3. Provides scaling utilities for your application

 On non-Windows platforms, the library is a simple passthrough to `tkinter.Tk`.

+The implementation is based on [this Stack Overflow answer](https://stackoverflow.com/questions/41315873/attempting-to-resolve-blurred-tkinter-text-scaling-on-windows-10-high-dpi-disp).

 ## Migrating from hdpitkinter